ilyapuchka/Interplate/README.md

 # Interplate
-Templates based on Swift 5 string interpolation.
+Templates and type-safe string formatting based on Swift 5 string interpolation.

 ## Requirements

 - Swift 5 toolchain

 ## About

+### Templates

 Swift string interpolation already allows to use plain strings for the purpose of templates, i.e. you can not just inject value in a string, but use it with conditional and  functional operators like `?:` and `map`, which allows to express more complex cases common for templates: